esentri/domainlifecycles/readme_persistence.md

 <a name="automapping"></a>
 ##### AutoMapping

-NitroX DLC AutoMapping
-uses naming and structure conventions to map table structures to NitroX DLC object structures.
+DLC AutoMapping uses naming and structure conventions to map table structures to DLC object structures.
 Complex DDD objects can thus be mapped to complex table structures without writing any mapping boilerplate code (neither the mapping needs to be explicitly declared).

 The following conventions must be followed: